sadshade/veeam-creds/README.md

 # Veeam Credential Recovery

-The repository contains two scripts for recovering passwords from the Veeam Backup and Replication credential manager.
+This repository contains scripts for recovering passwords from the Veeam Backup and Replication credential manager.

 ## Veeam-Get-Creds.ps1